EdroSitumorang/marcelljonk/README.md

 ### Helloo, I'm Edro Situmorang 🤗🤗
-I come from Indonesia, in Depok to be precise, 20 years old, love technology and have started coding since I was 15 years old, studying at Gunadarma University with a major in Informatics Engineering, Likes to attend webinars, CTF, or events related to technology.
+I come from Indonesia, in Depok to be precise, 20 years old, love technology and have started coding since I was 15 years old, studying at Gunadarma University with a major in Informatics Engineering, Likes to attend Webinar, CTF, or events related to Technology.
 Likes to play games and watch Anime of course

 ## This is about me: